azamsharp/azamsharp.github.io/_posts/2022-10-11-embracing-core-data-in-swiftui.md

 ## Displaying Transactions

 The next step is to display all the transactions associated with the budget category.
 Due to one-to-many relationship between budget category and transaction, there is already a transactions property on the budget object.
 Unfortunately, the transactions property is of NSSet type, which does not conform to RandomAccessCollection.
+This means we cannot use a List view to iterate through the transactions.

 ```swift
  List(budgetCategory.transactions) { transaction in